Museum open Wed, Sat, Sun 12-17.

 About the museum

-The museum is situated in Signe and Ane’s former home, which was designed by Matti Finell and ready in 1938.
-An extension with a new dining room was built in 1955.
+The museum is situated in Signe and Ane’s former home, which was designed by Matti Finell.
+The extension to the villa was built in 1955.

-The art gallery connected to the old home was designed in the late 1970's by Ålander – Packalén – Korsström Architects, with Per-Mauritz Ålander as Head Designer.
-Per Mauritz-Ålander has worked for Alvar Aalto, and some of the gallery details have an Aaltoesque feeling to them.
+The extension to the house, the art gallery, was inaugurated in 1980 and designed by Ålander – Packalén – Korsström Architects, Per-Mauritz Ålander as the head architect.
+Per Mauritz-Ålander has worked for Alvar Aalto, and some of the gallery details have a Aaltoesque feeling to them.

 Both Signe and Ane passed away in 1977.
 Villa Gyllenberg was officially inaugurated in December 1980.